RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 ---
 ## Recommendations
-- Focus on acquiring newer devices with higher RAM, quality cameras, and 4G connectivity, as these features are strongly associated with better resale value and greater appeal to second-hand buyers.
+- Focus on acquiring newer devices with higher RAM, quality cameras, and 4G connectivity, as these features are strongly associated with better resale value and greater appeal to second hand buyers.

 - Prioritize sourcing premium models that had a high original price, as they tend to retain more value and generate higher profit margins in the resale market.